The John C Mithun Foundation

 How to Apply

 This foundation does not have a public application process.
-The foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds, as documented in their IRS Form 990-PF filings.
+The foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds, as documented in their IRS Form 990-PF filings.

 Getting on Their Radar